-In addition to the original, aA paper copy of the following documents shall be delivered to the clerk for use by the court when within a reasonable time after the original is filed:
+A paper copy of the following documents shall be delivered to the clerk for use by the court within a reasonable time after the original is filed:

 - (1) A brief.

 - (2) Proposed findings of fact and conclusions of law.

 - (3) Requests for jury instructions.